 The current Caribbean tourism product suffers from foreign gentrification.
 This is because since the beginning of modern tourism in the Caribbean, the product offering has been about sun, sand, and sea.
 The target audience has primarily been older white Americans, Canadians, and Europeans who spend most of their time in the Caribbean at their hotel of choice lounging and relaxing at the beach.
 Most of these hotels with luxurious American and European style furnishings and restaurants while inviting, do not make for an authentic Caribbean experience.
-What does, are the activities, cultural and heritage attractions, markets, restaurants, etc. beyond the walls of the hotels and resorts.
+What is authentic are the activities, cultural and heritage attractions, markets, restaurants, etc. beyond the walls of the hotels and resorts.

 Thus, Caribbean destinations need to encourage the development of tours and travel products that will attract new audiences who are more willing to explore, mix with locals, and ultimately spend money beyond the hotels and resorts.
 One area to focus on is the development of cultural and heritage experiences, ultimately appealing to Black travelers.
 This includes the mostly Black Caribbean diaspora who should not be taken for granted; especially second and third-generation Caribbean Americans/Canadians/Europeans who are further removed and less loyal to the region when it comes to vacation.